floating-ui/react-popper/README.md

 Whenever you need to position a popper based on some arbitrary coordinates, you can provide `Popper` with a `referenceElement` property that is going to be used in place of the `referenceProps.getRef` React ref.

-The `referenceElement` property must be an object with an interface compatible with an `HTMLElement` as described in the [Popper.js referenceObject documentation](https://popper.js.org/popper-documentation.html#referenceObject), this implies that you may also provide a real HTMLElement if needed.
+The `referenceElement` property must be an object with an interface compatible with an `HTMLElement` as described in the [Popper.js virtualElement documentation](https://popper.js.org/docs/v2/virtual-elements/), this implies that you may also provide a real HTMLElement if needed.

 If `referenceElement` is defined, it will take precedence over any `referenceProps.ref` provided refs.